-This acronym is something that has stuck with me for years since first seeing it shared on LinkedIn by the folks at Forrester Research.
+This acronym is something that has stuck with me for years since first seeing it shared on LinkedIn by the folks over at Forrester Research.

-For deeper insights on how social media has come to transform our way of life, please read Groundswell , a terrific book by Charlene Li and Josh Bernoff.
+For even deeper insights on how social media has come to transform our way of life, please read Groundswell , a terrific book by Charlene Li and Josh Bernoff.

-This seems to fit the “way” of Facebook and how a majority of the folks on this social site use it.
+This seems to fit the flow of Facebook and how a majority of the folks on this social site use it.

-My LinkedIn updates relate more to my career and to the folks that share a common interest in and, find value with what I do for a living.
+My LinkedIn updates relate more to my career and to the folks that share a common professional interest in and find value with what I do for a living.

-Who is your desired community and, how will they react to what you share?
+How will they react to what you share?

 Objectives (O) – what are you looking to accomplish by posting your content?

 Perhaps you want to educate people?

-I both listen and interact with social media resources like Sprout Social and share my own content (blog, interesting articles) and, interact with my friends, acquaintances and colleagues around career interests and aspirations.
+I both listen and interact with social media resources like Sprout Social as well as several nonprofit organizations and will also share my own content – all while interacting with my friends, acquaintances and colleagues around career interests and aspirations.

 Consider here, the call-to-action behind your content: event attendance, website traffic, inbound marketing …

 As long as there is an intent.

 Technology (T) – on what social platform are you posting?

-What site fits the content best?
+What site best fits the content?

 Each social site has its own tempo and feel.
-Consider this when developing your content.

-Things on Twitter tend to have a shorter shelf life so, be prepared to share the content at hand more often.
+Things on Twitter tend to have a shorter shelf life — so be prepared to share the content at-hand more often.

 Instagram has a visual first feel and, links can only be shared in your bio.